tym-network/questionsbox/README.md

 ## Features to come

-- Being able to change the questions directly inside the application
 - Improve UI and UX
-- Direct link to the "Videos" folder
 - Add HMR
+- Allow to write questions in all languages